EVORA-project/evora-ontology/models/docs/sequenceChecked.md

 # Slot: sequence checked (sequenceChecked)

-_Tell whether or not the sequence of the product was controlled (compulsory for cloned products)_
+_Tell whether or not the sequence of the product was controlled (compulsory for cloned products)._